AvivNaaman/smb-rs/README.md

 the protocol that powers Windows file sharing and remote services.
 The project is designed to be used as a crate, but also includes a CLI tool for basic operations.

-While most current implementations are mostly bindings to C libraries (such as libsmb2, samba, or windows' own libraries), this project is a full implementation in Rust, with no dependencies on C libraries!
+While most current implementations are mostly bindings to C libraries (such as libsmb2, samba, or windows' own libraries), this project is a full implementation in Rust, with no _direct_ dependencies on C libraries.

 ## Getting started